POSEIDON I: The Dynamical Origins of Transiting Neptunes: Summary and Conclusions

 \item TOI-883~b shows no securely detectable spin-orbit misalignment ($\lambda = 22^{+15}_{-14}\,^{\circ}$) but does have a detectable eccentricity $e = 0.16 \pm 0.03$.
 High-eccentricity migration followed by incomplete tidal circularization offers a viable explanation for this system.
 Coplanar high-eccentricity migration, in particular, can preserve low obliquities.

 \item The evidence for a bimodal obliquity distribution for Neptune hosts has been weakened after the addition of new systems to the sample.
 Instead, the observed distribution shows a dominant aligned population and a smaller population with nearly isotropic orientations.
 This updated distribution resembles that of transiting Jupiters, suggesting that both populations share common formation and migration pathways.
+However, the aligned component for Neptune hosts appears broader than that observed for Jupiter hosts below the Kraft break, consistent with the possibility that tidal realignment is less efficient for Neptune hosts.

 \item Neptunes in compact multi-planet systems are usually aligned, consistent with formation and migration within aligned disks.
 In contrast, transiting Neptunes without any detected close companions exhibit a broader, nearly isotropic obliquity distribution, suggestive of a larger role for dynamical excitation and high-eccentricity migration.